 What is Tongue and Groove?

-Tongue and Groove (often just called T&G) is a term for a manner in which you can have two materials come together.
+Tongue and Groove (often just called T&G) is a term for a method for joining two boards together.
 It is where one side of the plank of wood has an inlet while the other has an outlet.
 When you bring one piece to another it will connect much like a puzzle.
-In contrast Shiplap has a ledge that lays overtop.
+In contrast, shiplap has a ledge that lays overtop.

 T&G is used widely in construction for plywood, flooring, and tongue and groove paneling as we are talking about here.
 To install you push the one piece into the other, where they fit much like a puzzle as they hold together.